Product managers create a lot of documents. Some important, and some even more important. (There is nothing that PMs do that is not important 😜)

 4. Links to raw data and other details(Screenshot below)

-I also like to maintain a log of these updates in a single document for easy reference.
+I also like maintaining a log of these updates in a single document for easy reference.

 Sample update with experiment results